 - Private Loans – The interest rates on private student loans vary widely from one lender to another.

 Fixed vs Variable Interest Rates

-With a fixed rate of interest, you know what the interest rate is at the time that you take the loan and you continue paying the same rate till you have paid off the loan completely.
-The advantage of taking a loan with a fixed rate of interest is that you know exactly how much the loan is going to cost you and how much you have to pay back every month.
+With a fixed rate, you know what the rate is at the time that you take the loan.
+You continue paying the same rate until you have paid off the loan completely.
+The advantage of a fixed rate is that you know exactly how much the loan is going to cost you.
+You know how much you have to pay back every month.
 Market fluctuations do not affect your loan or the interest rate.

-When you take a loan with a variable rate of interest, the interest rate may fluctuate frequently depending on how the stock market is doing.
-If you are lucky, the rates could drop down considerably, but on the other hand, they may also increase overnight.
-The advantage of taking a loan with a variable interest rate is that you get the benefit of a possible lower rate but the risk is that you could end up paying a higher rate too.
+When you have a variable rate, it may fluctuate frequently depending on the stock market.
+If you are lucky, the rates could drop down considerably.
+On the other hand, they may also increase overnight.
+The advantage of a variable interest rate is that you get the benefit of a possible lower rate.
+But, the risk is that you could end up paying a higher rate too.

 What You Can Do To Prevent Your Interest From Spiraling Out Of Control

-Of course, the best thing you can do is to take steps to borrow as little as possible.
-Add up all your potential expenses, from the cost of tuition, boarding and accommodation to the cost of books, stationary, traveling and all other incidentals.
-Calculate how much money you can earn from scholarships, grants, work study, raise by yourself, using family funds, gifts or loans from relatives or friends.
+Of course, the best thing you can do is take steps to borrow as little as possible.
+Add up all your potential expenses, from the cost of tuition, boarding, and accommodation to the cost of books, stationery, traveling and all other incidentals.
+Calculate how much money you can earn from scholarships, grants, work-study, raise by yourself, using family funds, gifts or loans from relatives or friends.
 The rest you will have to borrow.